kobuki-base/kobuki_documentation/doc/software.rst

 ---------------------

-If you happen to have access to a binary install (e.g. ROS), follow their instructions and then proceed directly to :ref:`drive-section`.
+If you happen to have access to a binary install (e.g. ROS), follow their instructions and then proceed directly to :ref:`drive-section`, otherwise follow the instructions below to build Kobuki and it's dependencies from source.

 Build from Source
 -----------------